 The Internet can be a highway of information on just about anything in the world if used correctly.
 And if used in the wrong way it can destroy marriages, relationships, individuals, and families.
 It can even lead to murder, and disappearances, and missing people.

 The world is much the same way.
 Whatever can be used for the greatest good, if used in the wrong way or for the wrong motives can also be used for the greatest evil.
-It all depends on the person, their character, their morals and their motives.
+It all depends on the person, their character, their morals and their motives and their relationship or lack of a relationship with God.

 If you value your family, your spouse, your children, your job, and your time, it would be a good idea to take the following test to see if you are becoming out of balance with your time on the Internet.
 Marriages and families have broken up due to the misuse of the Internet.